 In a nutshell, Markus’ career is all about connecting innovation with opportunity – whether it’s through high-stakes AI matchmaking for businesses or through candid conversations about chatbot misadventures.

-He wears a lot of hats (entrepreneur, advisor, investor, podcast host), but the common thread is a commitment to responsible innovation.
+He wears a lot of hats (entrepreneur, advisor, investor, creator, podcast host), but the common thread is a commitment to responsible innovation.

 So, if you’re browsing this site or tuning into the podcast, you’re in good hands.